LostSoulfly/MinerProxy/README.md

 - [ ] Verify support for other pools (nanopool, mininghub, etc)
 - [ ] Verify support for other Ethash coins (Expanse, Ubiq, etc)
 - [ ] Support other non-Ethash coins (ZEC, CryptoNote, etc)
+- [ ] Allow connect from list of IPs or IP subnet
 - [ ] Stats via built in server/Possibly REST API
 - [ ] Auto failover if server stops accepting shares/no getWork replies
 - [ ] Save/load settings from JSON file